 Blending Business and Technology

-The three-semester, 36-credit Tech MBA program focuses on three areas: technology and decision-making, leadership and management skills, and innovation and strategy.
-Additional education in corporate social responsibility, ethics, and legal issues will be integrated throughout the curriculum.
+The two-semester, 30-credit TechMBA® program with evening classes focuses on technology and decision-making, leadership and management skills, and innovation and strategy.
+Additional education in corporate social responsibility, ethics, and legal issues is integrated throughout the curriculum.

 Download the MBA Course Schedule.

 - Managing Behavior in Organizations—BA5700

 - Managerial Economics—EC5300

 - MGT4600 - Management of Technology and Innovation